mid2SUPAERO/mid2SUPAERO.github.io/CodingwithAI.md

 document presents the analyses of some tether tapering functions and shows that exponentially tapered tether is not an optimal solution for the space elevator with climbers or other point loads like transitional stations.
 To handle these analyses ClarkeLib – an open library for calculation of basic space elevator parameters and loads has been developed.
-Estimation of Earth Elevator and Mars Elevator parameters has been made using this library, and results are represented in this paper.

 * **Link:** [Play with the vibecode, it works on colab](https://github.com/mid2SUPAERO/mid2SUPAERO.github.io/blob/main/_notebooks/REMAL_CasADi.ipynb)